SimonJackson24/AMSLPR/docs/production_readiness_assessment.md

 ## Conclusion

-The AMSLPR system is production-ready with a strong foundation in security, performance, reliability, scalability, maintainability, and documentation.
+The VisiGate system is production-ready with a strong foundation in security, performance, reliability, scalability, maintainability, and documentation.
 The system meets or exceeds production-grade standards in all key areas, with only minor improvements recommended for optimal operation in all deployment scenarios.

 The comprehensive documentation, robust error handling, and thorough monitoring capabilities make the system suitable for real-world deployment in parking management and barrier control applications.
 The recommended improvements are not critical for production deployment but would further enhance the system's capabilities in large-scale or high-security environments.